lmdbjava/lmdbjava/README.md

 database while still offering the persistence of standard disk-based databases.
 It is transactional with full ACID semantics and crash-proof by design.
 No journal files.
 No corruption.
 No startup time.
 No dependencies.
 No config tuning.
-LMDB is a perfect foundation for large, read-centric, single node workloads that require strong latency and operational robustness outcomes.
+LMDB is the perfect foundation for large, read-centric, single node workloads that require strong latency and operational robustness outcomes.

 ## Usage